ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r3p0, r3p1, r4p0, and r4p1, for revisions r0p0, r1p0, and r2p0 there is no workaround.

+For Neoverse V1, the following errata build flags are defined :

+-  ``ERRATA_V1_1791573``: This applies errata 1791573 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled only for revisions r0p0 and r1p0, it is fixed in r1p1.

 DSU Errata Workarounds
 ----------------------